axelgalicia/biary/README.md

 ![Biary Logo](./logo/biary_logo.png)

-Biary is a Terminal User Interface (TUI) Diary application that allows you to securely store your diary entries in encrypted binary files.
+Biary is an Electron App Diary that allows you to securely store your diary entries in encrypted binary files.
 Each entry is protected with a unique password key, ensuring your personal thoughts remain private. 🛡️

 **Note:** This is a work-in-progress beta version.
 Features and functionality are subject to change. 🚧